My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my thirty-first vintage phone, a white Western Electric model 2500 which I bought at a flea market for $1.
+This is my thirty-first vintage phone, a white Western Electric 2500 desk phone which I bought at a flea market for $1.
 This is my first 2500 (12-button version of my 1500).
 Semi-interestingly, all the modular cords which came with it (even the matching 4-prong adapter) are all OEM WE parts.

 MODEL: 2500DM